|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Combine all ingredients in a large saucepan over low heat.
+Combine all of the ingredients in a large saucepan over low heat.

-Simmer on low for 15 to 20 minutes, or until slightly thickened.
+Simmer over low heat for 15 to 20 minutes, or until slightly thickened.
 Stir often, and watch carefully to make sure it doesn't burn.

-Remove from heat, and allow the sauce to cool completely before using.
-Store sauce in an airtight container in the refrigerator for up to one week after preparation.
+Remove from the heat, and allow the sauce to cool completely before using.